jaredwins99/jaredwins99.github.io/_pages/projects.md

 ## Statistics & Machine Learning

 ###### ITS with Multilevel Integer-Valued GARCHs
 Aka the ITSMLZINBINGARCHX.
-Thank you Stan for allowing this monstrosity to converge.
-Another win for partial pooling, and another success for classical time series forecasting.
+Thank you Stan for allowing this behemoth to converge.
+A win for partial pooling, and another success for classical time series forecasting.

 ###### Social Ties and the 2025 Presidential Election
-Remember that "French whale" who made a fortune on polymarket betting on the political leanings of your neighbor?
-Well, let's see whether he was on to something or just on the "right" side of variance.
+Remember that French "whale" who made a fortune on polymarket betting on neighbor polling?
+Well, let's see whether he was on to something or just on the right side of variance.

 ###### Cost-Effective Lead Sampling with GPs
 The perfect use case for high-dimensional Bayesian Gaussian processes.
 If we can guess where the lead *isn't* in a containment site (and be confident about it) then we don't need to dig it all up!